 Each bar has around 170 calories, 7 g fat, 25 g carbohydrates, and 3 g protein.

-Save These snack bars are a fun, family-friendly treat that bring candy shop vibes to your own kitchen.
+These snack bars are a fun, family-friendly treat that bring candy shop vibes to your own kitchen.
 Enjoy them fresh for best taste and texture.